wudithu08/icc-rdfz-ibdp-2020/README.md

 ## Welcome to ICC-RDFZ-IBDP class 2020 HL!

-We will build our courses together
+We will build our courses together.
+Who we are:
+Helen Bai, Jerry Hao, Charlie Hai, David Xing, Hanbo Guo, Tony Wang

 ### Course description